• Skip to primary navigation

 • Add second tablespoon of olive oil to the skillet.
 Once the pan is hot, add sliced mushrooms and ¼ teaspoon of salt and cook, stirring, until mushrooms release liquid and reduce in volume and get soft, for about a minute or two.

 • Add minced garlic for the last few minutes, when mushrooms are almost ready.
-Next add wine.
+Next add wine, onion and garlic powders.
 Cook for 1-2 minutes and then add back the cooked shrimp.

 • Add pesto and stir.
 Finally, add the stock and allow to reduce, about 2 to 3 minutes.